abtv/dotfiles/README.md

 It's easier to press CapsLock than Control.

-### 3. Don't open a window in full-screen mode
+### 3. Don't open a window in a full-screen mode

 MacOS uses an animation when switches between full-screen windows.
-These animations are distracting me and that's why I don't open a window full-screen.
+These animations are distracting me and that's why I don't open a window in a  full-screen mode.

 ## Git aliases